This is an extra fast weeknight version of a traditional Shepherd’s Pie recipe.

 - 3 cups prepared mashed potatoes

-Cook lamb or beef, onion and garlic over medium heat until no pink remains.
+- In a large skillet or Dutch oven, cook lamb (or beef), onion, and garlic over medium heat until no pink remains.
 Drain any fat.

-Spoon mashed potatoes overtop and top with cheese.
+- Spoon mashed potatoes over top and sprinkle with cheese if using.